 C. VA will award up to 15 (an applicant must score at a minimum of 7.5 points) points based on the extent to which the program complied with the grant agreement and applicable laws and regulations.

-2. Renewal Grant Selection: VA will use the following process to award renewal grants:
+4. Renewal Grant Selection: Selection of Renewal Grants for Transportation of Veterans in Highly Rural Areas is very competitive.
+VA will use the following process to award renewal grants:

 A. VA will rank those grantees who receive at least the minimum amount of total points (52.5) and points per category set forth in the Notice.
 The grantees will be ranked in order from highest to lowest scores.